TheChildWalrus/Emmaitar/README.md

 ```

 For the sake of completion, I should point out that **each custom painting needs to have a unique dye recipe**!

+**Commands**

+The mod also adds two ingame commands: `emmaitar_give` and `emmaitar_print`.

+`emmaitar_give <player> <painting-id>` gives the player a pre-made item of the specified custom painting, so you don't have to craft it.

+`emmaitar_print <painting-id>` is a singleplayer-only command which will auto-generate info images for paintings, like this:

+These images are placed in the folder `emmaitar-paintings/info-printouts`.

+The point of this printout command is to help server admins if they want to make a recipe catalogue available to the players.
+Rather than spending ages arranging your configured recipes in-game and taking screenshots, you can just run this command in singleplayer with the paintings and auto-generate a catalogue of painting information.